illusorier/123/ES5/Prototype.md

 Via the inherited `constructor` property instances can indirectly get the reference to the prototype object.

 If we add new or modify existing property

+All objects will have a `constructor` property.

+Object created without the explicit use of a constructor function

 #### Non-standard `_proto_` property